 Students work daily on their communications and teamwork skills.

-Living and learning together full-time with a Verto cohort is an amazing chance for students to broaden their circles and develop the ability to work collaboratively with diverse groups.
+Living and learning together is an amazing chance for students to broaden their circles and develop the ability to work collaboratively with diverse groups.
 Many of our alumni have reported that their Verto semester was the first time they learned how to navigate working so closely with people of totally different backgrounds and personalities.

 Through teamwork and peer mentorship exercises, students actively work to create strong group dynamics and improve their communication and listening skills.
 Students also collaborate on group projects much like they will with future coworkers.